dorkbox/SystemTray/README.md

  - **Gnome 3: 3.26+** (Fedora, Manjaro, Arch, etc) environments by default **do not** allow the SystemTray icon to be shown.
 This has been worked around and the tray icon will be placed next to the clock.
 A **different** workaround is to install the [Appindicator Support](https://extensions.gnome.org/extension/615/appindicator-support/) plugin which allows the addition of app-indicator icons where one would expect.
 Additionally, you will need to install `libappindicator-gtk3`.

  - **ToolTips** The maximum length is 64 characters long, and it is not supported on all Operating Systems and Desktop Environments.
 Specifically, Swing and GtkStatusIcon types support tray tooltips and menu tooltips.
-AWT and AppIndicator types do not support tooltips of any kind.
+AppIndicator types do not support tooltips of any kind.
 Please note that **Ubuntu** uses AppIndicators!

  - **Linux/Unix Menus** Some Linux environments only support right-click to display the menu, and it is not possible to change the behavior.